Neil Rimer: Career

-Rimer headed the team at Index Ventures that led a $130 million funding round in Supercell, the subject of a May 6, 2013 Forbes article, “Is This the Fastest-Growing Game Company Ever?”
+Rimer headed the team at Index Ventures that led a $130 million funding round in Supercell, the subject of a May 6, 2013 Forbes article, "Is This the Fastest-Growing Game Company Ever?"
 In October 2013 Softbank and GungHo Online Entertainment acquired 51% of Supercell for $1.53 billion.

+In November 2017 Rimer was concerned that, although Europe was on a path to significance, it could miss the opportunities to build huge companies such as Amazon, Facebook or Google, if it could not attract the required talent.
+In April 2020, Neil Rimer became a member of the Taxfix board.

 Awards

-Rimer was named the number one venture capitalist in Europe in Forbes' inaugural Midas List Europe 2017.
+In 2017, Rimer was named the number one venture capitalist in Europe in Forbes' inaugural Midas List Europe.
 He was also featured on the Forbes Global Midas list in 2018 and the 2018 New York Times list of the top venture capitalists worldwide.

 Philanthropy and Non-Profit Involvement

-Rimer is a member of the board of directors of Human Rights Watch (HRW) and is a founder of the Geneva Committee of HRW which named Israel an "Apartheid State".
+Rimer is a member of the board of directors of Human Rights Watch (HRW), of which he became Co-Chair in 2019, and is a founder of the Geneva Committee of HRW which named Israel an "Apartheid State".
 He has also served on the European Leadership Council of Harvard Business School and on the board of U.C.
 Sampdoria, a football club competing in the Italian Serie A professional football league competition.

+In January 2022, Neil Rimer, together with his father and brothers, donated $13 million to McGill University, for the modernization of the Leacock building and the setting up of the Institute for Indigenous Research and Knowledges.
+Rimer took the opportunity to highlight the lifelong impact the education at McGill had had on his parents.